joelczk/writeups/HTB/Beep.md

 Discovered open port 4445/tcp on 10.10.10.7
 ```

+### Nmap
-Now, we will scan these open ports using Nmap to identify the service behind each of these open ports.
+Next, we will scan these open ports using Nmap to identify the service behind each of these open ports.

 | Port Number | Service | Version | State |
 |-----|------------------|----------------------|----------------------|